Móstoles: Demographics and administration

+Thorough most of its modern democratic history, the municipality of Móstoles has been ruled by the Spanish Socialist Workers' Party of the Community of Madrid, belonging to the so-called "red belt" of the region.
+Only during 2003-2015 and again since 2023 the city has been ruled by the People's Party of the Community of Madrid.

 Economy

 Agriculture and animal husbandry are hardly performed in the municipality.
-Only a 0.2% of the GDP was collected from these activities in 2019.
+Only 0.2% of the GDP was collected from these activities in 2019.
 Mining, and industry activities equal 9.14% of that economic phenomenon in the same year.
 Building activities made the 8.63% of the money related to that economic measure.
 11.9% of the registers of working people to an organism of the Welfare System in Spain named Tesorería General de la Seguridad Social, were due to posts in this sector.

 The industrial estates in the municipality are Polígono Industrial El Lucero, in the northeast end; Polígono Industrial Los Rosales, in the northeast end; Prado Regordoño and Polígono Industrial la, in the east end; and Arroyomolinos, in the southern half.

 Healthcare

 The municipality is home to a centro de salud in Parque Coimbra (primary care centre), 8 centros de salud in the main city, and two hospitals in the main locality.